pazcona99/Credit_Risk_Analysis/README.md

     - Low_risk Precision = 1.0
     - Low_risk recall = 0.94
     - Low_risk F1 score = 0.92
-    - Using ensemble algorithms with Easy Enseble Classifier is impressive, we have a great balanced accuracy score, all the metrics on classification report are score in 1.0
+    - Using ensemble algorithms with Easy Enseble Classifier is impressive, we have a great balanced accuracy score, all the metrics on classification report are score in high 90's.

 # Summary

-## Recomendation
+According to the balanced accuracy scores, and the metric scores from classification reports of each models, the Easy Enseble Classifier has the best balance, Balance Random Forest Classifier in second place.
+I would recommend both ensemble model.